-Algorithms at edepot: An
+- Algorithms at edepot:

 level: The Hampton Court hedge Maze as a level for the game Quake.

 description may be read here.

 room level: Escher staircase room like from the movie Labyrinth as a

-a level for the game Serious Sam.
+level for the game Serious Sam.

-Betamaze alphabet: A
+- Betamaze alphabet:

-- Shortest Path:
+- Shortest Path: Research paper

 division, by Ciprian Habuc.

-ExcelMaze: Maze creation,
+- ExcelMaze: Maze

 Links to sites allowing dynamic creation of random Mazes, where often you

-- Paul Falstad's Maze:
+- Paul Falstad's Maze: Java

 - 3D Mazes in Java:

 Create and solve rectangular and hexagonal Mazes from a perspective overview,

-a wallpaper graphic image for Windows 95/NT.
+wallpaper graphic image for Windows 95/NT.

-A Java Maze applet that generates random Mazes and allows you
+applet: A Java Maze applet that generates random Mazes and allows you

 to arrow your way through them, by Eric Harshbarger.